silverailscolo/ejb/_posts/en-us/2026-06-01-tourneobox.md

 <p>We had to discover this for ourselves.
 The campsite neighbors must have noticed...</p>

+<p>With SAFE LOCK (a single press), the interior door handles are inactive and the alarm will sound as soon as you move!

 <p>To lock your van when you sleep inside, you have to press <i class="fa-solid fa-lock"></i> on the VW/Ford key fob <b>twice</b> (within 2 seconds).
 This turns off the interior sensors, and - whenever required - you can use any door handle to exit.</p>

-<p>With SAFE LOCK (a single press), the interior door handles are inactive and the alarm will sound as soon as you move!
-But still, the alarm will go off when you open a door anyway, so a single press on <i class="fa-solid fa-unlock"></i> on the key fob before touching a latch is a more elegant way to get out at night.</p>
+The alarm will still go off when you open a door anyway, so a single press on <i class="fa-solid fa-unlock"></i> on the key fob before touching a latch is a more elegant way to get out at night.</p>

 <p>Good night!</p>
 </div>